Power Rangers Dino Thunder: Production

 This series sees legacy cast member Jason David Frank (Mighty Morphin Power Rangers, Power Rangers Zeo, Power Rangers Turbo) return as a series regular, now in the role as mentor and later additional Ranger.
 At a Ikkicon Q&A in 2010, Frank discussed how his return started with a call he received from co-executive producers Ann Austen and Douglas Sloan, the former being Frank's first acting coach, in an effort to boost the show's ratings.

-With his family and life in the United States, it's rumored that Frank negotiated time off during the season's shooting in New Zealand to be able to return home.
-Relying on stunt performers and additional ADR, writers created a plot that has Tommy collectively encased in amber, unable to de-morph, and unable to control his invisible powers for episodes 13 - 26.
+With his family and life in the United States, it is rumored that Frank negotiated time off during the season's shooting in New Zealand to be able to return home.
+Relying on stunt performers and additional ADR, writers created a plot that has Tommy collectively encased in amber, unable to de-morph, and unable to control his invisible powers for episodes 13–26.

 The season's fourth episode, "Legacy of Power," features a retelling of the show's in-universe history for the show's 500th episode celebration.
 "Fighting Spirit," the season's 27th episode, sees Tommy encounter his previous Ranger forms in a dream and aired on the eleventh anniversary of Power Rangers.

 Dino Thunder was the first Power Rangers season to overtly acknowledge its Super Sentai roots with an episode entitled "Lost and Found in Translation," which featured a Japanese show based on the Power Rangers dubbed in English.
 In actuality, the footage used in that episode was from episode 10 ("Abare League Bind") of Dino Thunder's source series, Bakuryū Sentai Abaranger, dubbed in a manner similar to the comedic parody dub of Kagaku Sentai Dynaman in the late 1980s.